 • Benefits: Adequate iron levels are crucial for maintaining healthy hair follicles.
 Iron deficiency is a common cause of hair loss, especially in women.

 • Sources: Red meat, chicken, turkey, oysters, lentils, spinach, and fortified cereals are great sources of iron.
-Pairing these with Vitamin C-rich foods can enhance absorption, so consider having some bell peppers, strawberries, or citrus fruits alongside your iron-rich meals.
+Pairing these with Vitamin C-rich foods can enhance absorption, so consider having bell peppers, strawberries, or citrus fruits alongside your iron-rich meals.

 Vitamin C and Biotin: How They Support Hair Health and Where to Find Them